Category Archives: Transitions

 What is sure is that change is the nature of our existence and the real question is, are we learning to trust God in and through the seasons and shifts that move us from birth to death?

 Are our roots of faith sinking more deeply into the love of God?
 Are we learning that what our hearts need most is God?
 Hopefully, we are seeking to know Him better because knowing God, more than anything, strengthens and sustains us through all of life’s changes!
-Think about the implications, for example, of God’s immutability.

-He does not change.
+God does not change.
 The fact that He is the same yesterday, today and forever offers us peace and power!
 God is always and completely Himself without shadow or variation.
 That God does not change means that His love for us will forever remain true!
 It means that He is not fickle or moody and will never change His mind about anything.
 His faithfulness will not and cannot waiver…EVER!
 When God said that He would never leave or forsake us, He meant it as a permanent, fixed and “without end” reality.

 We can count on Him forever!